-- Measures will be in place to ensure appropriate removal and disposal of waste. - Works are programmed to be of short duration during daytime working hours. - The SEMP will include plans to address environmental incidents. - Mitigation measures detailed above and in the SEMP will be put in place with the objective to prevent and, if required, subsequently control any potential impacts on sensitive receptors. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented.
+- Measures will be in place to ensure appropriate removal and disposal of waste. - Works are programmed to be of short duration during nighttime working hours.
+The works will be completed on a rolling programme with the aim to complete noisiest works by 23.00. - The SEMP will include plans to address environmental incidents. - Mitigation measures detailed above and in the SEMP will be put in place with the objective to prevent and, if required, subsequently control any potential impacts on sensitive receptors. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented.